Zinovii Grzhebin: Zhupel

-The Zhupel had only three issues: two in December 1905 and one in January 1906.
+Zhupel had only three issues: two in December 1905 and one in January 1906.
 Because of the very harsh caricatures and satire about the government, Grzhebin was arrested and imprisoned for a year for "disrespecting the Imperial authority".
 He spent 8 months in the Kresty Prison.
-The Zhupel was closed, but soon revived under the name "Adskaya pochta" with even bolder articles and pictures.
+The Zhupel was closed, but soon revived under the name Adskaya pochta with even bolder articles and pictures.